Making the Good Reader and Citizen

-As we will see, these often radically opposed schools of thought were tied to larger national events and ideals relating to literature, culture, and the civic good.
-For much of the twentieth century, fostering citizenship was one of the principal aims of literature instruction.
+These often radically opposed schools of thought were tied to larger national events and ideals relating to literature, culture, and the civic good.
 For example, responding to the rise of totalitarianism in Europe, Louise Rosenblatt’s enormously influential Literature as Exploration (1933) argued that “the study of literature can have a very real, and even central, relation to points of growth in the social and cultural life of a democracy.”
 In contrast to didactic approaches that used literary texts to inculcate patriotism and appreciation of “the American Way of Life,” Rosenblatt and her followers considered literary study as an essentially civic experience or “transaction”; by having student-readers identify with diverse points of view and debate interpretations, the classroom itself could be a laboratory for democracy and humanistic values.

-Our seminar will explore how our current moment fits into a longer history of thinking about literature, society, and teaching.
-In investigating competing conceptions of the civic role of literature instruction in creating “good readers,” we will see: 1) how historical events off campus have compelled the fluctuations; 2) the role assessment has played; and 3) the impact of technologies of literature instruction on enacting and challenging these conceptions (including the high school canon and teachers’ lesson plans).
-In developing a richer, deeper understanding of literary studies and our profession, our participating teachers will prepare to serve as stronger leaders in their schools and all the more effective and creative practitioners in their classrooms.
+In our institute, joined by a diverse and distinguished group of visiting scholars, we explored how our current moment fits into this longer history of thinking about literature, society, and teaching.
+In investigating competing conceptions of the civic role of literature instruction in creating “good readers,” we investigated: 1) how historical events have compelled the fluctuations; 2) the role assessment has played; and 3) the impact of technologies of literature instruction on enacting and challenging these conceptions (including the high school canon and teachers’ lesson plans).
+In developing a richer, deeper understanding of literary studies and our profession, our participating teachers prepared to serve as stronger leaders in their schools and all the more effective and creative practitioners in their classrooms.